macro128/pdm-conda/README.md

   variables are set then this variable is set to `True`.
 * `PDM_IGNORE_ACTIVE_VENV` if conda settings detected in `pyproject.toml` and `VIRTUAL_ENV` or `CONDA_PREFIX` environment
   variables are set then this variable is set to `False`.

+Also, some commands were changed:

+* Flag `--no-cross-platform` for `pdm lock` is always forced as Conda is don't produce cross-platform locks.
+* Always store static URLs in lockfile for Conda managed packages.

 ## Development